BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj5-Vehicle-Detection/writeup.md

 The current pipeline, although performing quite well, still gives occasional false positives.
 These are sometimes off-road (e.g. trees, fence) or on the other side of the road.
 Prior knowledge of where we are on the road and how wide the road is could be used to filter them out.

 Also, the parameter space for feature extraction, classification, and sliding-window search is vast.
 The parameter values I have determined my overfit the project video and not perform quite so well on other data.
-I would be curious to try a deep-learning approach like LeNet that chooses its own features/parameters and is known to perform well for image classification problems.
+I am curious to try a deep-learning approach like LeNet that chooses its own features/parameters and is known to perform well for image classification problems.